crxssed7/notable-figures/figures/Dennis Ritchie.md

 The Fedora 16 Linux distribution, which was released about a month after he died, was dedicated to his memory.
 FreeBSD 9.0, released January 12, 2012, was also dedicated in his memory.

 Asteroid 294727 Dennisritchie, discovered by astronomers Tom Glinos and David H. Levy in 2008, was named in his memory.
-The official naming citation was published by the Minor Planet Center on 7 February 2012 (M.P.C.
+The official naming citation was published by the Minor Planet Center on 7 February 2012 (Minor Planet Circulars (M.P.C.)
 78272).

-# Gallery

 # Notable works
-B programming language
+B language

-C programming language on which many currently used languages and technologies are based.
+C language on which many succeeding languages and technologies are based.

-Unix, a multiuser operating system.
+Unix multiuser operating system.
 Several workalikes (commonly referred to as Unix-like systems) have been developed based on Unix's design.
 Some follow POSIX standards, again based on Unix.

 Unix Programmer's Manual (1971)